 “Did I just hear you make another little sigh…?
 Sandra asked.
 With only a few hours left in Stockholm before heading to New York, I’d apparently developed a bit of a “sigh” whenever I saw something really wonderful.
-I wasn’t consciously doing it, though clearly the thought of leaving Stockholm was weighing on my mind.
+I wasn’t consciously doing it, though clearly, the thought of leaving Stockholm was weighing on my mind.
 I really love it here, and though I’m looking forward to travelling to New York, I’m a little sad to be leaving.

 Anthony and I started the day with visits to the ABBA Museum (his idea, not mine) and The Vasa Museum.
 As I’d previously visited the ABBA Museum (hey, I was here for the opening in 2013), I wasn’t all that keen at first.
-I still really enjoyed the visit, and especially since the museum has expanded the “Swedish Music Hall Of Fame” focussing on other Swedish performers also.
+I still really enjoyed the visit, especially since the museum has expanded the “Swedish Music Hall Of Fame” focussing on other Swedish performers also.

 After lunch, we were joined on a three hour trip to and from Vaxholm.
 Great conversation.
 Great views.
 Yummy food and wine.
 How could you top that?
-Well by calling in to a bar on the waterfront.
+Well by calling into a bar on the waterfront.
 I think it was there that I developed the sigh.
 The water.
 The weather.
 The people.

 Robert then joined us for dinner at Urban Deli.
-A few drinks later, and it was time to come home.
+A few drinks later, it was time to come home.
 “Sometime we’ll both live in the same city”, I said to Sandra towards the end of the night.